Privacy Policy

 • The amount of data transferred in bytes,

-• Inbound and outbound data traffic ("traffic"),
+• Incoming and outgoing data traffic ("traffic"),

 • A process identification number ("Process ID"),